Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 ### Level 10: Nature Speaker

-You can cast the [:spell-lv5: Commune with Nature] spell, but only as a Ritual. :ability-wis: Wisdom is your spellcasting ability for them.
+You can cast the [:spell-lv5: Commune with Nature] spell, but only as a Ritual. :abl-wis: Wisdom is your spellcasting ability for them.

 ### Level 14: Power of the Wilds